-If you have been convicted of three or more serious driving offences in the last five years, you may have been declared a Habitual Traffic Offender (HTO) by the court or the Roads and Maritime Services (RMS, formerly RTA).
-You can apply to the local court to get the HTO declaration quashed (cancelled).
+Prior to 28 October 2017, if you were convicted of three or more serious driving offences in the last five years, you may have been declared a Habitual Traffic Offender (HTO) by the court or the Roads and Maritime Services (RMS).

 You will need one form:

 You can get a copy of the form from:

 You can complete the form on a computer (by downloading a Word file and typing in the spaces provided) or you can print it out and complete it neatly in blue or black pen.
 The form should be printed on A4 sized paper.
 If there is not enough room you can attach a separate sheet of paper.To fill out the form you will need your licence number and reasons why the declaration should be quashed.
 You will also need to: